 - A4E welcomes references to ICAO activities and the EC’s proposal to maintain strong links with ICAO on this important issue.
 International standards and regulations will be needed to ensure global implementation and maximum environmental benefits, whilst ensuring a level playing field for all stakeholders.
-European momentum around the adoption of a SAF mandate should be used to advocate for a similar approach at international / ICAO level.
-The proposed legislations however fail to provide clarification with regards to the eligibility of non-EU SAF attributes for claims under CORSIA.
+European momentum around the adoption of a SAF mandate should be used to advocate for a similar approach at the international / ICAO level.
+The proposed legislation however fails to provide clarification with regard to the eligibility of non-EU SAF attributes for claims under CORSIA.

 Review of the Energy Taxation Directive (ETD)

 - CO2 reductions in aviation can be better achieved through market-based measures, which are already applied to aviation through the EU Emissions Trading System (ETS), and globally through CORSIA.
-An increase in the sectors’ tax burden would substantially reduce the investment capacity of these hard to abate sectors in new decarbonisation technologies, including cleaner fleet and alternative sustainable fuels.
+An increase in the sectors’ tax burden would substantially reduce the investment capacity of these hard-to-abate sectors in new decarbonisation technologies, including cleaner fleets and alternative sustainable fuels.